ibm-cloud-docs/apps/create-deploy-cli.md

 4. View your app that is running locally at `http://localhost:3000` or a similar URL.
 5. Press Ctrl+C to stop your app.

-You can also use [compound commands](/docs/cli/idt?topic=cloud-cli-idt-cli#compound) like `ibmcloud dev build/run` to sequentially issue a build followed by a run.
+You can also use [compound commands](/docs/cli/idt?topic=cloud-cli-idt-cli#compound) like `ibmcloud dev build/run` to sequentially start a build followed by a run.
 {: tip}

 ## Adding a service and modifying the code